dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 By navigating this tree structure, you can find any statement, expression, token, or bit of whitespace in a code file.

-While you can find anything in a code file using the syntax APIs, most scenarios involve examining small snippets of code, or searching for particular statements or fragments.
+While you can find anything in a code file using the Syntax APIs, most scenarios involve examining small snippets of code, or searching for particular statements or fragments.
 The two examples that follow show typical uses to browse the structure of code, or search for single statements.

 ## Traversing trees